yeasy/learning_pickleball/18_key_tips_en.md

 * Adjust the rhythm of your breathing, and hit the ball when you exhale, which makes the ball more stable.
 * Drop is the far-net Dink; Dink is the near-net Drop.
 The first goal of both is not gifting an opportunity to the opponents.
 * The most effective way of Dink and Drop is to push, rather than to drive or to spin.
-* Lob must pass the opponent's top, and prepare to go to the net.
+* Lob must pass the opponent's top, and prepare to go to the net immediately.
 * The ball flying over waist in the midfield will go out in most cases.
 * For the battle in front of the net, use the forehand more for attack, and use the backhand more for defense.
-* Attack more in a straight direction, and defense in a cross direction.
+* Attack more in a straight direction, and defense more in a cross direction.
+Return in a cross direction for a straight attack, and vice versa.
 * During training, you should be focused and learn how to be quick; during tournament, you should be relaxed and remember to be slow as needed.
 * It is usually more effective to control the placement and the trajectory, rather than hit more powerful and more quickly.
-* Never play games before the correct action becomes your subconscious reaction.
+* Play less games before the correct action becomes your subconscious reaction.

 ## Tactics